 The list of such opportunities can be rather huge.
 Use this guide to learn how to optimize for each and every opportunity from PageSpeed Insights.

-- Go to Site Structure > Site Audit and review the results.
+2. Go to Site Structure > Site Audit and review the results.
 Once you see Error or Warning signs, pay closer attention to those sections.
 Use in-app SEO tips for fixes.
 Clean up your site from duplicate meta tags and page title tags, empty tags, fix long redirect chains, mixed content issues, create and submit an XML sitemap.

 I first thought it was funny — to search for something on Google and see something different every single time.